NateEaton/ExifNotes/tools/json_parser/README.md

 At some point, I may take a dive into Android app development at which point my goal would be to add features to the app that make this tool obsolete.

+**UPDATE July 2023:**
+Added support for parsing YAML in the frame-level Note field.
+Two fields are used to format the ImageDescription tag, Subject and Notes.
+Any other YAML elements (I have two defined that meet my needs, ShutterLeverAfterShot and ExposureBasedOn) are appended as name/value pairs to the UserComment tag.

 ## Workflow

 1. Capture information on the roll and each frame while shooting (or soon after).